bzdxtdlsd/test1/README.md

-1. Generate malicious ppt files, using Java's POI plugin to generate them Produce a PowerPoint file with only one slide through the POI plugin, containing a total of 640000 images of 800 * 800
+1. Generate malicious ppt files, using Java's POI plugin to generate them Produce a PowerPoint file with only one slide through the POI plugin, containing a total of 640000 images of 800 * 800，The ppt file size is 5 mb

 The code is as follows：
 ```